BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 ### `MPINFO <message> - send a custom info kill message`

 ```
+Broadcasts an [INFO] message to everyone playing.
+This can only be used in
+tandem with a MPDAMAGE command, and is intended to allow builders to create
+custom death messages for players killed by mob special attacks or special
+damage applied from a mobprog generally.

+Notes:
-note: mpinfo only works in combination with mpdamage, and must be placed BEFORE
+* mpinfo only works in combination with mpdamage, and must be placed BEFORE
 the mpdamage command.

+* mpinfo uses an older system of variables, one that is shared with the mud's
+socials, rather than the variables that mobprogs use.
+So, when writing mpinfo
+messages, reference the helpfile for "writing socials" to understand which
+variables correspond to which targets.
+For example, here the relevant lines
+from an above example.
+As the mpinfo command requires pairing with mpdamage,
+both have been included.
+If the player dies from the mpdamage command, the
+mpinfo command will be sent, which the entire mud sees, as an [INFO] channel
+message.

+@mpinfo $N was violently absorbed and dissolved by $n.
+@mpdamage $n 5000d500+10000 constitution 3 10

+In the case of mpinfo, $N is the victim, and $n is the killer.
+Help "writing socials" for more info on how to include variables in mpinfo
+messages.
 ```

 ### `MPEXIT <north|east|south|west|up|down> <target room> [flags] [exit descr]`
 ```
+This powerful command allows the builder to create or destroy exits within
+mobprogs on the fly.
+Some examples could be creating mazes in realtime, or
+knocking down walls when a boss dies, or have a collapsing tunnel that can
+block off certain rooms, or even giving the player an item that allows them
+to tunnel through specific dead ends to find secret locations or shortcuts.

 Where <target room> is the target room's vnum, [flags] are optional exit flags,
 and [exit descr] is an optional exit description.

 Example: MPEXIT north 50001 SECRET ANTI-GOOD This is a secret anti-good exit.

+Notes:
-Note: Previous exit will be replaced.
+    * Previous exit will be replaced.
 Use <target room> -1 to remove exit.
+    * All exits return to default state when zone repops.
 ```